Healthedata1/IG-Sampler/pages/_includes/intro.md

 As of a 2007 study, cats are the second most popular pet in the US by number of pets owned, behind freshwater fish.[17]
 In a 2010 study they were ranked the third most popular pet in the UK, after fish and dogs, with around 8 million being owned.[18]

+Figure 1 is a picture of a cat to show how to insert an image using markdown.

+{% include img.html img="cat.jpg" caption="Figure 1: Meow" %}

 ### Jekyll Site Variables

+These are the site variables defined [here](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation#Jekyll)

 dependency url - e.g. "uscore" : Base url of a dependency implementation Guide (defined in ig.json) -  {% raw %} {{ site.data.fhir.uscore }} {% endraw %}= {{site.data.fhir.uscore}}